Joanne Gair: Career

 Eventually she expanded beyond make-up artistry to body painting to express her own artistic vision.
 In August 1991, Demi Moore caused international artistic commotion by appearing on the cover of Vanity Fair seven months pregnant with her daughter Scout LaRue in the photo More Demi Moore, with Gair as the make-up artist and Annie Leibovitz as the photographer.
 Exactly one year later, she returned to the cover of the same magazine nude as a product of Gair and Leibovitz in a nearly equally as shocking body painting, Demi's Birthday Suit.
 Gair was the primary body painter of this art and the magazine cover art propelled Gair to fame.
 Fifteen years later, it continues to be considered the most well-known example of modern body painting.
 The 1992 cover that entailed a thirteen-hour sitting for Gair and her team of make-up artists was a commemoration of the August 1991 photo.
-The shooting was storied because photographer Annie Leibovitz could not decide where to shoot and reserved two mobile homes, four hotel rooms and five houses.
+The shooting was storied because photographer Leibovitz could not decide where to shoot and reserved two mobile homes, four hotel rooms and five houses.
 The pop culture attention given to Gair and her body painting led Absolut Vodka to consider an Absolut Gair body painting promotion in 1993.
+In 1997, Gair also teamed with Rebecca Romijn and Dennis Rodman for a controversial bodypainting cover on GQ with Rodman's bodypainted hands on Romijn's breasts.
+The cover read "Dennis Rodman tries to get a grip on life, fame and career, but not on Rebecca Romijn."
+Home February 1997 edition subscribers received a total of 425,000 copies of the version with Gair's art, while 300,000 copies went to news stands with a more chaste version of the cover.
+Some vendors such as Wal-Mart refused to stock that edition.